 A brutal, inhospitable environment, the Skeleton Coast has claimed many ships and many lives over the years.
 However, this once dreaded land has now become an unlikely tourist destination.

-Here's five reasons why you should make the place your travel destination for 2016:
+Here's five reasons why you should add it to your travel list:

 1. Superhero animals